 - 200 g /7oz chicken thigh fillet , cut into bite size pieces (2 small or 1½ normal size fillets)

-- 1 cup basil leaves (packed), preferably Thai holy basil but normal basil is fine too
+- 1 cup Thai basil leaves (packed), preferably Thai holy basil but normal basil can be used as a sub

 - 2 shallot/scallion stems , cut into 3cm/2" pieces

 - 3 large cloves of garlic , minced

 - 1 1/2 birds eye chilli , deseeded (or to taste), very finely chopped

 - 2 tbsp oil (peanut, vegetable or canola)

 - 1 1/2 tbsp light soy sauce (see notes)

 - 1 1/2 tbsp dark soy sauce (or all purpose soy sauce)

 Pour boiling water over noodles in a large bowl (or pot) and set aside for 5 minutes (or as per packet instructions), and drain when ready.